|1. Bretton Woods|

 In particular, President of France, De Gaulle, complained in 1965 that the US enjoys the hegemony, using "worthless paper to plunder other nation's resources and factories." (unlimited financing)

 Vladimir Putin: "US is a parasite on the world economy."
 (Reuters, Aug 1, 2011).
 The Russia-China currency swap has been ineffective due to low demand for the Ruble.

 US did not coerce any country to hold USD.
-USD has been simply more reliable, and trading countries was willing to hold USD.
+USD has been simply more reliable, and trading countries were willing to hold USD.
 As the demand for the reserve currency increases, and USD appreciates. ⇒ US trade deficit increases.

 In a certain sense, SDR allocations were like the credit limits on a person's credit card or line of credit.
 SDRs can be used to make payments to settle debts between central banks.